Luis Landa Escober

-Luis Landa Escober (December 28, 1875 - 1977) was a Honduran academic, scientist and lawyer.
+Luis Landa Escober (December 28, 1875 – 1977) was a Honduran academic, scientist and lawyer.

+Escober was born in San Ignacio, Cedros on 28 December 1875.

 Escober was known for his papers on nature, botany, chemistry and the natural sciences.
 A member of the Society of Geography and History of Honduras, he was given several awards for his work in Honduras, including the Order of José Cecilio del Valle.

+He lived to become a centenarian, dying at the age of 102 in 1977.